MrNobody97/OSROKBOT/README.md

 # OSROKBOT - Open Source Rise of Kingdoms Bot

 OSROKBOT is a highly customizable, open-source bot for Rise of Kingdoms.
 Utilizing state machines and image detection, it provides a powerful platform for automation within the game.
 It is designed to be scalable, working with any 16:9 ratio screen.

 This bot is not intended for mainstream users as it requires setup and likely some thinkering with the project.
 More than anything, this project should be a fun example for developers to play with.
+## Alert

+I'm not a developer, I took these scripts and I'm trying to make them work.
+This program was developed entirely by [GabrielAgrela](https://github.com/GabrielAgrela/OSROKBOT)

 ## Actions